 Dr. David Kohl is professor emeritus at Virginia Tech and travels the U.S. speaking about ag finances, trends and outlooks.
 He also is a partner in a dairy and creamery, where he has put his academic training to work to make Homestead Creamery a financial success.
-The article below is based on end-of-year financial practices that Dr. Kohl shared while in Omaha this past summer, where he helped lead our annual Side by Side conference for young and beginning producers.
+The article below is based on end-of-year financial practices that Dr. Kohl shared while in Omaha, where he helped lead our annual Side by Side conference for young and beginning producers.

 Farm life, for many, slows down in November and December, giving producers the time they need to focus on good financial management.
 This would be a good time for you to assess where you stand financially as you wind down one year and start developing projections for the next.